-^{1/} Provided by LAWA in e-mail communication and confirmed in Scope Confirmation e-mail.
+1/ Provided by LAWA in e-mail communication and confirmed in Scope Confirmation e-mail.

-^{2/} Proposed Action would conform to Water-Efficiency Requirements Ordinance No. 180822, 2013 California Plumbing Code, 2013 California Green Building Standards Code, 2014 Los Angeles Plumbing Code, 2014 Los Angeles Green Building Code, and California Water Code Division 6, Part 2.12, Section 10951.
+2/ Proposed Action would conform to Water-Efficiency Requirements Ordinance No. 180822, 2013 California Plumbing Code, 2013 California Green Building Standards Code, 2014 Los Angeles Plumbing Code, 2014 Los Angeles Green Building Code, and California Water Code Division 6, Part 2.12, Section 10951.

-^{3/} Totals may not add due to rounding.
+3/ Totals may not add due to rounding.

-^{4/} Water conservation due to additional conservation commitments made by LAWA.
+4/ Water conservation due to additional conservation commitments made by LAWA.

-Fuel usage at the CONRAC for 2024 was estimated on a per passenger basis based on full build-out of the facility for 2030.
+&lt;sup>31 Fuel usage at the CONRAC for 2024 was estimated on a per passenger basis based on full build-out of the facility for 2030.

-The Proposed Action Alternative is intended to reduce car and shuttle trips within the Airport and alleviate congestion in the Proposed Project Area.
-Overall VMT would decrease as a result of the Proposed Action Alternative.
+Alternative.
 As such, the Proposed Action Alternative would not result in an increase in transportation energy consumption as compared to the No Action Alternative.